-This Mediterranean Lentil Salad comes together in about 30 minutes start-to-finish.
+This easy lentil salad comes together in about 30 minutes start-to-finish.

 - Cook lentils.
 Place the dried lentils in a colander and rinse with cold water.
 Add the lentils to a saucepan and cover with water.
 Bring to a boil, then reduce heat and simmer just until tender.
 Remove from heat and drain.
 Set aside to cool.

 - Make dressing.
-Whisk the ingredients together in a small bowl.
+While the lentils are cooking, whisk the salad dressing ingredients together in a small bowl.

 - Prep ingredients.
 Slice onion and soak onion slices in cup of water until ready to use.
 This takes the bite out of the onion.
-Peel and remove seeds of cucumber.
+Slice cucumber (if you’re not using English cucumbers, then peel and remove seeds of garden cucumber).
 Cut tomatoes in half.
 Chop parsley.

 - Toss salad.
 After the lentils have cooled, add them to a large bowl.
 Drain onion slices and add to bowl.
 Toss in tomatoes, cucumber, parsley, kalamata olives and artichoke hearts.
 Gently toss with dressing.
 Season with salt and freshly ground black pepper to taste.